tim-burr/tim-burr.github.io/README.md

 Check in regularly for interesting circuits, PCB design tips, and new projects to follow.

 ### Tools
-- GitHub Pages for content server, management, caching and SSL
+- GitHub Pages for content server and caching
-- Cloudflare as DNS, security and registrar
+- Cloudflare for DNS, TLS/SSL, and registrar
 - Pure-CSS (lightweight style framework)
-- Custom static site generation (see Build)
+- Custom static site generator